teamtomo/membrain-seg/docs/Usage/Annotations.md

 <p align="center" width="100%">
     <img width="50%" src="https://user-images.githubusercontent.com/34575029/250078228-6c6868fc-52d9-4885-89b4-b1958fc70a3f.png">
 </p>

+You can find visualizations of the "Add label" in this [YouTube video](https://youtu.be/F1ltG1DyZnA).

 ## Ignore label
 The "ignore" annotation is used whenever you are not sure where exactly the membrane is or whether there is a membrane at all.
 In these cases, you can coarsely annotate these difficult regions.
 Thereby, you don't need to be very accurate and can coarsely capture the area.